davidfmiller/hexer/README.md

 hexer
 =====

-A simple utility to toggle between hex and rgb colour values
+A simple utility to toggle between hex and rgb colour values.

 Example usage: